 For a textile to be sustainable, it has to be made from a renewable resource, it has to have a good ecological footprint (how much land it takes to bring it to full growth and support it), and it should not use any (or use little) chemicals in the growing and processing of it.

-Sustainable fibres provide the solution for the companies facing issues regarding environmental problems; these fibres are also favorable to meet the market demands of quality products these days.
+Sustainable fibers provide the solution for the companies facing issues regarding environmental problems; these fibers are also favorable to meet the market demands of quality products these days.

 Introduction To Sustainable & Eco-Friendly Textiles

 One of the more promising developments in sustainable textiles is flax, a stalky and fibrous plant that can be grown with far less water and fewer pesticides than cotton and produced at a lower price.
 The plants do not require extensive irrigation and can flourish without chemical intervention.

 Eco-friendly fabrics are made from fibers that do not require the use of any pesticides or chemicals to grow.
 They are naturally resistant to mold and mildew and are disease free.
 Linen is eco-friendly fibers.
 Also once it is harvested all parts of the plant can be used, making multiple by-products and nothing gets wasted.

 Flax and the linen textiles made from it are environmentally friendly in a number of ways.

 - Flax grows naturally and requires less water and fewer pesticides than cotton, making it the more eco-friendly fabric.
 Because it’s a natural fiber, flax linen is recyclable and biodegrade.